GarciaInes/Scrum-Mastering/Retro/Antipatterns.md

 #### New lens
 Use Systems Thinking, its a way of looking at the world as series of interconnected webs (systems within systems and which are interacting and contradicting)
-Systems have multiple layers of context and gives a metaview.
+Systems have multiple layers of context and gives a metaview. </br>
 We often foccus only on analysis, or whats call reductionism, decompose and check each part isolated.
-When a single part optimization is not enough use Synthesis specially when thre is high interconnectivity and relationships rather than describe with static properties (as analysis would do)
+When a single part optimization is not enough use Synthesis especially when there is high interconnectivity and relationships rather than describe with static properties (as analysis would do) </br>
 Check for Elements and Connections, as a system causes its own behaviour.
 Find small leavers that can make a big difference, a positive one beyond your team.

 #### Timing is everything
 Are the retros poorly attended?
 Sometimes can simply be because the meeting is at a bad time or on a bad day.
-Have you asked?
+Have you asked? </br>
 When would it be good moment in each cadence to do it? (not 'if' to do it, but 'when' to do it)